 Within 2-3 weeks you should start to see some results and it can take up to a month to spread through an entire colony.

 Virtually anything can be harmful to humans if not used correctly.
 Even water!
 If you drink too much water you can die from water intoxication.
 The toxicity of a substance is measured by the Median Lethal Dose 50 (LD50) system.
 The higher the number, the lower the toxicity.
 Boric acid has a high LD50 number on the scale and it's also very close to table salt.

 How boric acid compares to other common products (figures from http://en.wikipedia.org/wiki/Median_lethal_dose, unless otherwise stated):

 - Table Salt : 3,000

-The main question we receive is how can I avoid getting sick from Boric Acid?
+The main question we receive is how can I avoid getting sick from boric acid?
 The best way to do that is to not consume it and don’t use it in food.
-When handling Boric Acid, always wear gloves and if you’re dusting it over surfaces be sure to not inhale the powder.
+When handling it, always wear gloves and if you’re dusting it over surfaces be sure to not inhale the powder.
 You can wear a dust mask if you feel this is necessary.

 Always keep Boric Acid out of reach of children.

-Boric Acid is best kept in a tightly sealed container.
-At normal room temperature, Boric Acid will last for years.
+Boric acid is best kept in a tightly sealed container.
+At normal room temperature, it will last for years.